j9t/little-books/manuscript/website-quality-control.md

 What is maintainability, what does this ability and efficiency refer to?
 That is a valid question given that many long years of neglect have yielded little documentation and few best practices pertaining to maintainability and maintenance. [“One cannot not maintain”](https://meiert.com/en/blog/law-of-maintainability/)—that is the “law” I’ve coined in despair.
 One cannot not maintain originates in the fact that anything we produce must at some point be dealt with again, whether by us or by others.

-(As for tools, we’re in need of more of them.)
+As for tools, we’re in need of more of them:

 * [QA Style Sheet (bookmarklet)](https://github.com/j9t/qa-style-sheet)